 More trust and brand awareness

-One of the most common reasons why organizations engage ambassadors is to increase brand awareness and build trust among customers and followers.
+One of the most common reasons why organizations engage ambassadors is to increase brand awareness, improve social selling, and build trust among customers and followers.
 When the majority of an organization’s communication comes directly from the brand, messages are not as trustworthy as when they come from real people.

 Today, people are exposed to information overload every day.
 Therefore, they’ve learned to cut through the noise and ignore what they deem irrelevant—including company ads.